-Any student who is failing a class, during an in-season sport, will not be permitted to participate in athletics until that grade improves.
+Any student who is failing a class will not be permitted to participate in athletics until the grade improves.

 Athletics

 The Clarksville Academy athletic program is comprehensive and available to students who meet the requirements for specific activities.
 Coaches are selected for the various sports based upon their knowledge of the game, their ability to work with young people, and their ability to transfer the intrinsic lessons that are to be learned in athletic programs to the participants.